-If the person is between the ages of 18 and 21, the DDS case manager will ensure that EPSDT services are fully utilized and the HCBS waiver service is not replacing or duplicating service.
+If the person is between the ages of 18 and 22, the DDS Service Coordinator case manager will ensure State Plan and Health Care Services for Children with Special Needs (HSCSN) services are exhausted prior to enrolling persons in the waiver except in circumstances where the IDT or Primary Care Physician determines that State Plan/HSCSN services and the settings where they are provided may not meet the persons individualized needs.
+The DDS service coordinator will ensure that EPSDT services are fully utilized and the HCBS waiver service is not replacing or duplicating service.
 The DDS waiver unit also serves as quality control when authorizing service plans to monitor the appropriate use of EPSDT and other State Plan services as appropriate.
 Services are limited to 4 hours per day and 100 hours per calendar year.
 Requests for additional hours may be approved when accompanied by a physician's order or if the request passes a clinical review by DDS.